 Watch this powerful film with 20 celebrities reading the poem alongside Stefan and two Crisis members.

 We all deserve a safe, stable place to live.
-But we’re not protecting this basic human need for 236,000 people across Great Britain.
+But more than 170,000 families and individuals across Britain are experiencing the worst forms of homelessness right now.
 It doesn’t need to be this way.
 Other parts of the world are taking huge strides towards ending homelessness, and we can do the same here.

 Ending homelessness doesn’t mean that no-one will ever lose their home again, but that everyone facing homelessness gets the help they need quickly.
 It means making sure we all have a place to live, and together doing everything we can to stop people from losing their homes in the first place.